rocketacademy/bootcamp-4.1/javascript-basics/b.2-structuring-and-debugging-code/2-errors-and-debugging.md

 ## Syntax errors

 These are errors where we will see red text in the console.
-Syntax errors can be divided into 2 kinds: _compile-time_ and _run-time_ errors.
+Syntax errors can be divided into 2 kinds: compile-time and run-time errors.

 ### Compile-Time Syntax Errors

 Compile-time syntax errors are errors that can be detected before our code runs.
-These are similar to grammatical errors caught by _auto-correct_.
+These are similar to grammatical errors caught by auto-correct.
 VSCode will point out these errors in VSCode before we run our programs by highlighting the error code with red squiggly lines.
 If we try to run programs with compile-time errors, the programs will not run and we will see the errors in the Chrome console.

-In some other programming languages, such as Java or C++, there is a compilation step before our code runs to translate human-readable code to machine code known as [binary](https://www.youtube.com/watch?v=wgbV6DLVezo).\
+In some other programming languages, such as Java or C++, there is a compilation step before our code runs to translate human-readable code to machine code known as [binary](https://www.youtube.com/watch?v=wgbV6DLVezo).
-\

 Languages such as JavaScript and Python are [interpreted ](additional-resources-3.md#errors)programs where there isn't a dedicated compilation step, but the terminology compile-time can still be used to refer to time after the program is written but before it is executed.

 Let's introduce a syntax error into our program.
 Replace our `kilometersToMiles` function with the one below.